learn-co-curriculum/dsc-filtering-v2-4/README.md

 3 | Lil' Bub | 5 | American Shorthair
 ```

-A faster way to do get data from every column in our table is to use a special selector, know commonly as the 'wildcard', `*` selector.
-The `*` selector means: "Give me all the data from all the columns for all of the wizards" Using the wildcar, we can `SELECT` all the data from all of columns in the cats table like this:
+A faster way to get data from every column in our table is to use a special selector, known commonly as the 'wildcard', `*` selector.
+The `*` selector means: "Give me all the data from all the columns for all of the cats" Using the wildcard, we can `SELECT` all the data from all of the columns in the cats table like this:

 ```sql
 SELECT * FROM cats;